codemaks/Cpp-and-Java_Courseworks/SQLInject/README.md

 # SQLInject

-A coursework that could be done in either C++, Java, perl, python, haskell
+A coursework that could be done in either C++, Java, Perl, Python, Haskell

-I chose python because code it is less verbose and clearer than either C++ or Java.
+I chose Python because it is less verbose and clearer than either C++ or Java.
 Also because there main bottleneck in speed is waiting for pages to be returned from the practice dummy server/website, so there is negilible benefit from using a compiled language.